danibram/mocker-data-generator/README.md

     * **_hasOne_**: the name of the related entity, get one random.
     * **_get_** (Optional): String that will be evaluated over the random related entity.
+    * **_eval_** (Optional): Only affects if get is passed, the get param only support dotted paths, with eval=true you can use an eval string, this impacts on the performance

         ```javascript
             {